nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="stat-year"></a> `-y` : View Statistics for the Year

-> 😃 Surely things get messy after you have many expenditures, loan and budget entries.
+> 😃 Surely things get messy after you have added many expenditures, loan and budget entries.
 Is there
 > an easy way to visualize the amount of budget used or left?
 Yes! `stat -y`
-> display the statistics for the current database year which the user is working on.
+> displays the statistics for the current database year which you are working on.

 Format: `stat -y t/TYPE_OF_GRAPHICAL_VIEW`